Gautham-Churchill/sample-docker-compose-code/README.md

 It is to how to install pgAdmin and how now to lose logged-in session data of pgAdmin browser

 # Docker commands
+`open -a Docker` - to open Docker on your local macOS machine via command.
 `docker ps` - to list running docker process
 `docker exec -it -U {dbusernam} -d {dbname}` - to connect to a database in running postgres database.